staltz/matrixmultiplication.xyz/README.md

 ## Donate

 I made this application out of my desire to help people around the world understand math.
 Often, students are short on budget and are in a hurry to learn.
 I don't want to get in their way.
 The website is straight-to-the-point, with no advertisements, no clutter, no sponsorships.
-It took me some days/weeks of work, plus the `.xyz` domain costs.
+It took me multiple days of work, plus the `.xyz` domain costs.

 If you're not anymore a student and your pocket allows you, please donate some symbolic amount back.
 Consider it a way of saying thanks.
 Money received from this project, no matter the amount, will "taste" better to me than any other type of salary.